hackerhero0x01/analytics-accelerator-s3/README.md

 * Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When subsequent Parquet files which have these columns are opened, the library will prefetch these columns.
 For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.

+When the object key ends with the file extension `.csv`, `.json`, or `.txt`, we use the following sequential format optimizations:

+Partition-aligned prefetching - The library implements aggressive prefetching up to the configured partition size.
+The default partition size is 128MB, which can be modified through configuration.
+This optimization reduces the number of GET requests by fetching larger chunks of data in advance, resulting in improved read throughput for sequential access patterns.
 ## Benchmark Results

 ### Benchmarking Results -- November 25, 2024